CI/CD Pipeline Audit Prompts for Fast, Trustworthy Builds

 9. Bill audit

-Our CI cost {monthlyCost}.
-Audit for spend: (1) Top 3 jobs by minutes, (2) % of runs cancelled mid-way, (3) PR-triggered runs that could be path-filtered, (4) Cron jobs running too often.
-Output top 3 savings.
+Our CI costs [monthlyCost] per month on [provider].
+Audit for spend: (1) top 3 jobs by minutes, (2) % of runs cancelled mid-way, (3) PR-triggered runs that could be path-filtered, (4) cron jobs running too often.
+Output the top 3 savings with estimated minutes recovered.

 10. Path-filter opportunities

-Find path-filter opportunities: (1) Frontend-only PRs that don't need backend tests, (2) Docs-only PRs running full e2e, (3) Mobile changes triggering web pipeline.
+Find path-filter opportunities: (1) frontend-only PRs that don't need backend tests, (2) docs-only PRs running full e2e, (3) mobile changes triggering the web pipeline.
 Output `paths:` blocks per workflow.

 11. Reusable workflow extraction

-Identify steps repeated across 3+ workflows that could be a reusable workflow / composite action: (1) Setup (node + pnpm + cache), (2) Lint, (3) Test reporters, (4) Deploy.
-Output the refactor plan + the reusable workflow stub.
+Identify steps repeated across 3+ workflows that could become a reusable workflow or composite action: (1) setup (node + pnpm + cache), (2) lint, (3) test reporters, (4) deploy.
+Output the refactor plan plus the reusable workflow stub.

 12. PR-impact heatmap